cs399f24/TaskManagerGT/README.md

 Under Stages you should have an invoke url

-Save this somewhere
+Save this somewhere as you will be using it later

 Open index.html in an Cloud9

 Add your AWS Cognito Hosted Login URL under where it says link to AWS Cognito login in the quotes

-Save change
+Save the changes

 Put updated index into S3 bucket